 |7:00 - 9:00pm||Evening Session (Example: Leadership styles workshop)|

 |9:00 - 10:00pm||Free Time|

-The summer weather in Florida can vary.
-Please check the weather forecast for Key Largo, FL (Zipcode: 33037) before departure and pack accordingly, including a reusable water bottle to fill and use throughout the program.
+Summer weather in Florida can vary.
+Please check the weather forecast for Key Largo, FL before departure and pack accordingly.

 Students will spend at least one hour on a boat almost every day.
 Students do not need to be skilled swimmers to participate in this program but must be comfortable wearing a life jacket and eager to snorkel.